Need to get rid of your old box springs easily?

 ✂︎ How to cut up and reuse mattress springs

 Another repurposing option is to take the metal found in your box springs and repurpose it for some decorative purpose.
 Believe it or not, crafty individuals can be found on Pinterest who have creatively repurposed their box springs into everything from furniture to wall art.

-Finally, the wood left over from your box springs can be recycled.
-However, since the wood from your box springs may have been exposed to an array of chemicals, you should not burn it.
+Finally, the wood leftover from your box springs can be recycled.
+However, since the wood from box springs may have been exposed to an array of chemicals, you should not burn it.

 In the end, tearing apart your box springs is not an easy or quick process, and it is possible that you will cut yourself in the process.
 If you decide to break down your old box springs be sure that you wear protective eye gear and gloves.
 And remember the metal found in old box springs could, in spots, be sharp and jagged when you take apart and repurpose box springs.

 Hire a Service to Carry Your Old Box Springs Away

 Old box springs are pretty cumbersome and difficult.
 We recommend that the best option is to simply hire a company, like LoadUp, to carry your old box springs away.
-We will not only carry your box springs away, but we will also first try to donate your old box springs.
-If that is not an option, we will make sure that your old box springs go through the recycling process.
+We will not only pick up your old box springs, but we will also first try to donate your old box springs.
+If that is not an option, we will make sure that your old box springs goes through the correct disposal and recycling process.

 Instead of having to drag your box springs mattress to the curb and transport it yourself, LoadUp will come to your home and remove it from wherever it is located in your house.
 The process is fast and 100% trouble-free, unlike the other options we’ve outlined in this article.